mvolkmann/blog/src/sample.md

 and insert the response into the current page?
 What code would be required to implement the endpoint?

+In the future when you want to create a new project that uses Bun, Hono, and htmx, you can create a copy of this project rather than repeating all the steps above.

+Note that servers for htmx applications plays two roles.
+First, they serves static files such as HTML, CSS, JavaScript, and images.
+Second, they respond to certain HTTP requests by returning HTML or text.

+## Simple CRUD App

+Let's step it up a bit and create a project that performs the basic CRUD operations Create, Retrieve (or Read), Update, and Delete.
+Actually, we will hold off on the Update part for now and address that later because there are a couple of ways that functionality can be implemented.

+This app can maintain a collection of any sort of data.
+Let's maintain a list of dogs.
+For each dog we will store their name and breed.
+To keep things simple, the data will just be held in memory on the server.
+Later we will see that Bun makes it very easy to interact with SQLite databases.
+This can be used to persist the data so it is not lost when the server restarts.

+Begin by copying the previous project.

 ## List of Lists Project

 Throughout the book we will implement an app called "List of Lists" (LOL).